Botmock/botmock-bot-framework-export/README.md

 LUIS_ENDPOINT_KEY="@YOUR-LUIS-ENDPOINT_KEY"
 ```

-> The last two fields should be obtainable by visiting "Application Settings" in the luis.ai dashboard.
+> The last field (also called "Authoring Key") should be obtainable by visiting settings in the luis.ai dashboard.

 Start the HTTP server:

 ```shell
 npm start
 ```

+Find the newly created luis.ai project in the dashboard; hit "train" and then "publish".

 Open Bot Framework Emulator and point it to `http://localhost:8080/messages`.